foundation/foundation-sites/docs/pages/off-canvas.md

 ## Setup

-Setting up the Off-canvas only requires two elememts!
+Setting up the Off-canvas only requires two elements!
 To setup the Off-canvas create an off-canvas container with the class `.off-canvas` and the attribute `data-off-canvas`.
 This is the container that holds your Off-canvas content.

 The Off-canvas container also needs a positioning class to determine which side of the viewport it opens from: